Obama nominates Ashton Carter for Pentagon chief

 | WASHINGTON

-WASHINGTON President Barack Obama on Friday nominated veteran defence expert Ashton Carter as his defence secretary, a job that will require him to tackle messy wars in the Middle East and Afghanistan and try to fend off potentially damaging budget cuts.
+WASHINGTON President Barack Obama on Friday nominated veteran defense expert Ashton Carter as his defense secretary, a job that will require him to tackle messy wars in the Middle East and Afghanistan and try to fend off potentially damaging budget cuts.

 He replaces Chuck Hagel, who had privately expressed frustration with the administration's strategy on Iraq and Syria and with his lack of influence over the policy, which was driven by the White House.